buildium/css-standards/README.md

 ##Naming

-We use th Block Element Modifier (BEM) naming convention.
+We use the Block Element Modifier (BEM) naming convention.
 BEM-style names are, in general, very descriptive.
 They also provide a way of indicating hierarchy without the side-effects of nesting classes and causing specificity battles.
 Finally, BEM is very conducive to creating a component-based UI (which we strive for in our Angular-based code).

 block__element-modifier